32 Asthma Statistics & Facts That Will Leave You Breathless

-What is asthma?
-Only the 14th most debilitating illness around the world as asthma statistics report.
+Asthma is the 14th most debilitating illness around the world as shocking facts about asthma report.

 If you have allergies and you live in a polluted city, these numbers might, one day, directly affect you.
 So, make sure you know what you’re up against and take a look at the most important stats down below.

-- Around 80% of asthma patients don’t know how to use their inhalator.
+- 97% of children with asthma don’t know how to use their inhalator.